Cinyan10/cinyan10/README.md

 My name is **Exa_qvq**, you can call me **Exa**.
 **cinyan10** is my specific id

-A non-CS major student of CUIT.
+A student at CUIT who is not a Computer Science major